sherifhasan/hotels_booking/README.md

 ### Architecture

-1. **MVVM ** separates domain logic from framework-specific code, leading to a modular and maintainable architecture.
+1. Model-View-ViewModel (MVVM) separates domain logic from framework-specific code, leading to a modular and maintainable architecture.
 2. Following **clean architecture** principles to ensure scalability, testability, and flexibility.

 ### State Management